syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapChart/Getting-Started.md

 As the OlapControl is the key for each and every operation, initially you need to serialize the OlapReport and send to client-side in a form of string.

-When you perform any operation such as drill up/down, filtering, sorting etc., you need to send OlapReport from the client-side to the service in a de-serialized and updated format.Further operations are carried with updated OlapReports only and you can send the updated OlapReport back to client-side with JSON data in a serialized format again.
+When you perform any operation such as drill up or down, filtering, sorting etc., you need to send OlapReport from the client-side to the service in a de-serialized and updated format.Further operations are carried with updated OlapReports only and you can send the updated OlapReport back to client-side with JSON data in a serialized format again.

 This process has the OlapReport always updated.
 You cannot operate serialized OlapReport in client-side and hence it is carried to service having its class in Syncfusion.Olap.Base assembly to perform the update operation_._